garora/TDD-Katas-PHP/README.md

 ### Description
 Simply defines the Test Driven Development Katas.
 In this, lets try to create most famous katas to understand what are exactly Katas.
-These Katas can also be used for practicising your C# skills for Unit testing.
+These Katas can also be used for practicising your PHP skills for Unit testing.
 ### Usage
 Clone the repository.
 First install dependencies with [composer](https://getcomposer.org):
 ```bash